magicicada/simple_network_sim/README.md

 ## Installation

-This software requires Python (*version?*) which can be installed using (Anaconda)[https://www.anaconda.com/products/individual] or another distribution.
+This software requires Python (3.7.3) which can be installed using (Anaconda)[https://www.anaconda.com/products/individual] or another distribution.
 It also needs the `networkx` and `matplotlib` packages which can be installed via Anaconda or using (pypi)[https://pypi.org/].

 ## Usage